 In terms of flavor profile, marjoram is the closest to oregano; so much so that it is often dubbed “wild marjoram.”
 The two herbs are often used interchangeably because they retain the original flavors of the dish.

-That said, marjoram is much milder and floral than oregano.
+That said, marjoram is milder and more floral than oregano.
 It sort of tastes like thyme, except sweeter and woodsy, with a warm and aromatic taste.

 Marjoram is ideal for Mexican-style recipes, tomato-based dishes, and Mediterranean cuisine.
 Add it towards the end of the cooking time, as it loses its flavor the longer you cook it.

-Since oregano is much bolder than marjoram, use three parts of marjoram for every two parts of oregano required in your dish.
+Since oregano is much bolder than marjoram, use three parts of marjoram for every two parts of oregano required in your dish (3:2 ratio).

 Sage